gdevakumar/Image-Generation-and-Cartoonization/README.md

 python main.py --train cartoongan
 ```

+### Note:
-`Note: Training this model requires Nvidia GPUs or else its gonna throw errors due to usage of fp16 precision supported only on few hardware!`
+- Finetuning Dreambooth model requires Nvidia GPUs, else its gonna throw errors due to the usage of fp16 precision format supported only on few hardware!
+- Use `notebooks/DreamBooth_Stable_Diffusion-1.ipynb` notebook for this case.